Benefits for Small Businesses

 OSHA Alliances are the agency’s newest form of cooperative programs.
 Alliances enable organizations committed to reducing workplace injuries and illnesses to collaborate with OSHA to reach out to, educate, and lead the nation’s employers and their employees in improving and advancing workplace safety and health.
 Compliance assistance resources produced by various Alliances benefit small businesses.
 For example, OSHA’s Alliance with the Tree Care Industry Association will produce training materials and promote OSHA’s compliance assistance resources for tree care companies, many of which are small businesses.

-The OSHA Small Business Handbook is being updated and revised and should be available to the public later in 2003.
+The OSHA Small Business Handbook was recently updated and revised in 2022.
 One of OSHA’s most requested publications, this handbook assists small business employers in meeting the legal requirements imposed by the OSH Act of 1970 and in creating and maintaining effective safety and health management systems.
 Revisions to the handbook incorporated the comments and suggestions of small business employers and small business trade organizations from across the country.
 The updated handbook will be available both on the OSHA webpage and in hard copy from OSHA’s Publications Office at 800-321-OSHA.
 (The current handbook can be downloaded from the opening page of the Small Business website).

 - OSHA was an exhibitor at the Association of Small Business Development Centers’ (ASBDC) National Conference in Nashville in September 2002, and created for the event a CD-Rom covering OSHA small business compliance assistance.
 At the conference OSHA gave a workshop/seminar discussing policies, procedures and cooperative programs of the agency.